Utah man found guilty of running massive opioid ring

-SALT LAKE CITY (AP) — A Utah man was convicted Friday of running a multimillion-dollar opioid ring that sent hundreds of thousands of potentially deadly pills across the country from his suburban basement.
+SALT LAKE CITY (AP) — A Utah man was convicted Friday of running a multimillion-dollar opioid ring that sent hundreds of thousands of potentially deadly pills across the country in a scheme that authorities said helped fuel the nation’s opioid epidemic.

-A US jury reached the verdict after deliberating less than a day in the case against 29-year-old Aaron Shamo.
+A jury reached the verdict after deliberating less than a day in the case against Aaron Shamo.

+“He’s 29 and his life is over,” defense attorney Greg Skordas said after the verdict was read.

-Prosecutors say he was the kingpin of the ring that peddled fake prescription pills laced with fentanyl to thousands of people.
+Prosecutors said Shamo was the kingpin of the ring that peddled fake prescription pills laced with fentanyl — a drug that authorities say can be deadly with just a few flakes — to thousands of people.

-Authorities say the ring helped fuel the nation’s opioid epidemic and the 2016 bust ranked among the country’s largest.
+Authorities say the 2016 bust at his home in suburban Salt Lake City ranked among the country’s largest.

+The government’s case offered a glimpse at how fentanyl, which has killed tens of thousands of Americans during the opioid epidemic, can be imported from China, pressed into fake pills and sold through online black markets to people in every state.

 The jury deadlocked and made no finding on a charge that Shamo sold the drugs that caused the overdose death of a 21-year-old California man.

-The defense acknowledged that Shamo was selling drugs but argued that he couldn’t have run the operation alone and there wasn’t proof he caused the overdose.
+The defense acknowledged that Shamo, a clean-cut millennial who grew up in a family that belonged to the Church of Jesus Christ of Latter-day Saints, was selling drugs but argued that he couldn’t have run the operation alone and there wasn’t proof he caused the overdose.

 Shamo testified during the trial that he convinced himself that he was helping people who needed the drugs, while making money for himself and his friends.
 More than $1 million was found in his dresser, according to court documents.